-One way to get great discounts on full service campgrounds is to buy a membership in Escapees (15-50% discounts on participating campgrounds), Passport America, a 50% discount club, Camp Club USA (50% off camping) or another discount club.
+One way to get great discounts at full-service campgrounds is to buy a membership in Escapees (15-50% discounts on participating campgrounds), Passport America, a 50% discount club, Camp Club USA (50% off camping), or another discount club.
 Memberships cost in the $50-$75 range and are usually well worth it.
 We belong to Escapees because we love their club and Passport America because they have many participating campgrounds all over the country.
 All of the clubs will provide a campground directory of participating campgrounds.
-Although they offer great deals, many participating campgrounds have restrictions on when the discount can be used, i.e., Monday thru Thursday or off- season only.
+Although they offer great deals, many participating campgrounds have restrictions on when the discount can be used, i.e., Monday thru Thursday or off-season only.
 Some also have restrictions on how many days you can use the discount.
-This is especially true of discounts at resort style parks as they use the discounts to draw campers in to try their facility in hopes that they will stay longer at the full price.
+This is especially true of discounts at resort-style parks as they use the discounts to draw campers in to try their facility in hopes that they will stay longer at the full price.

 Yellowstone National Park

-National Forests are another place to camp free or cheap.
+National Forests are another place to camp for free or cheap.
 Many National Forests have free places to camp as well as regular campgrounds.
-Most National Forest campgrounds honor the America the Beautiful passes, but even without it, their campsites are a good buy.
-National Forest campgrounds may be in areas off the beaten path, but they are cheap and often have surprising amenities like electric and water.
+Most National Forest campgrounds honor America the Beautiful passes, but even without them, their campsites are a good buy.
+National Forest campgrounds may be in areas off the beaten path, but they are cheap and often have surprising amenities like electricity and water.

 Even if the campsites are dry camping only, the National Forest campgrounds usually have a dump station and water available.
 There are several guides available to help you locate National Forest campgrounds, but the one published by the National Forest Service is probably the most extensive.
-Because some of the camping areas are in remote areas, it's a good idea to make sure that your rig will fit in the campsites before you go -- do call ahead.
+Because some of the camping areas are in remote areas, it's a good idea to make sure that your rig will fit in the campsites before you go.
+Call ahead!

 Free Overnight Parking at WalMart